AllanaLeerskov/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  Please clone the repo and download Node.
-File system and inquirer modules are also needed.
+  Clone this repository and download Node.js- you will also need the file system and inquirer modules.

   ## Usage
-  Use Inquirer from command line to answer prompts.
-View link here - [ScreenCastify](https://watch.screencastify.com/v/YeQgK6PmCjKCTmWNBaJU)
+  Use Inquirer from command line to answer the prompts.
+View link here - [ScreenCastify](https://watch.screencastify.com/v/OJkrOgVvn9i6mnVsBg7r)

   ## License
   Project is licensed under MIT

   ## Contributors
-  Please see Installation section.

   ## Questions
   Please contact allanaleerskov@gmail.com with any questions regarding this project.